 “The most recent guidelines seem to give up any pretense of using contact tracing to control COVID,” he said.
 “The whole point of contact tracing is to find asymptomatic contacts of known cases and isolate them.
 If you aren’t even going to test them?
 Certainly no point in tracing.”

-Three Democratic governors—Gavin Newsom in California, Jay Inslee in Washington, and Andrew Cuomo in New York—said they wouldn’t follow the new CDC recommendations.
+Three Democratic governors—Gavin Newsom in California, Jay Inslee in Washington, and Andrew Cuomo in New York—said they wouldn’t follow those now outdated CDC recommendations.
 CNBC also reported that Abbott Laboratories was still undergoing trials on quick-result COVID-19 tests to see if they could be used on asymptomatic people.

 The timing of the original decision had experts worried.
 Schools around the country have begun to open, and we’ve already seen waves of unmasked students in packed halls, dorms, and attending parties.
 Asymptomatic people are considered the primary culprits in the virus’ continued spread, most doing so without their knowledge.
 Without access to testing, no asymptomatic carriers will be aware of the danger they pose.
 That’s apparently how fitness guru Jillian Michaels caught the coronavirus—while at a public gym with a close friend who was asymptomatic.